How to make an impressive professional nursing portfolio

 To do this effectively, you will need to document how your learning and development aligns with and demonstrates your professional standards of practice.

-Think about how you might do this in a concise, yet comprehensive manner; in a way that shows you are continually reflecting, evaluating, learning and developing and applying this learning to your practice.
+Think about how you might do this concisely yet comprehensively, in a way that shows you are continually reflecting, evaluating, learning and developing and applying this learning to your practice.

 Supporting documents - quality evidence